Kawtar Hafidi: Early life and education

 Raised as a devout Muslim in Morocco's capital, Rabat, Hafidi showed an early curiosity of the theoretical.
-“When I was little,” she says, “I used to tell my dad, ‘I want to learn what God is made of.
+"When I was little," she says, "I used to tell my dad, 'I want to learn what God is made of.
 I believe in him, but I don't see him.'"
 Hafidi was nudged towards a career in science by her father.
 When she had to decide between science and literature in ninth grade, her father, a middle-class bureaucrat in the Moroccan government, told her: "What will you do with literature?
 It's not useful to the country.
 Since you are good at everything, you should do science."
-Drawing on her talent for solving rigorous logical problems that she developed during her high school training, Hafidi completed her bachelor degree in theoretical physics at Mohammed V. University in 1995 in Rabat, Morocco.
+Drawing on her talent for solving rigorous logical problems that she developed during her high school training, Hafidi completed her bachelor's degree in theoretical physics at Mohammed V. University in 1995 in Rabat, Morocco.

 In her interview for CNN Arabia (2017), Hafidi recalls the doctorate holders strike due to lack of jobs in 1995, in which the state responded to their demands by closing graduate schools, forcing Hafidi to travel to France to complete her graduate studies.
 However, her father didn't have the money to send her to college abroad.
 Luckily, her grandmother and aunts—the youngest of whom is a physician—came up with the funds, in some cases by selling jewelry.
-“They would say, ‘We cannot let you waste your talent here,' “ she says.
+"They would say, 'We cannot let you waste your talent here,' " she says.
 She continued her studies at University Paris-Sud where she studied the electromagnetic structure of the Deuterium to receive her PhD in 1999.

 Hafidi was a member of the original Moroccan national women's soccer team, in 1992, and has a brown belt in mixed martial-arts fighting.

 Hafidi met her husband, Brahim, a Tunisian physicist, in Paris.
 The couple married in 1998, moved together to the US where they both work as physicists in Argonne National Laboratory.
 They had a son, Omar, in 2005.
 In an Interview with Patch (2011), Illinois, Hafidi talks about her work-life balance saying, "I think balance doesn't exist.
 There's only satisfaction.
 You try to find your own balance.
 You try to be satisfied with your choices.
 I'm still struggling with work/life balance, but what helps me a lot is my husband."
 She reveals that her husband is the primary caretaker of their son and acknowledges his support.